juliorodrigues97/perfume-distribution-analytics/README.md

 - **RFM segmentation**: scores are calculated at the customer account (group) level, not individual customer level — recency reflects the most recent purchase across all customers in the group.

-- **RFM scoring**: R, F, and M scores use fixed business thresholds — for example, a purchase within the last 30 days scores R5, an account with 60+ orders in 12 months scores F5, and $1.75M+ in 12-month revenue scores M5 — rather than dynamic quantiles based on the data's distribution.
-This means scores reflect an absolute business standard, not a relative ranking within the current customer base.
+- **RFM scoring**: Recency, Frequency, and Monetary scores are assigned using fixed business thresholds rather than dynamic quantiles based on the customer base.
+Recency ranges from R5 for purchases within 30 days to R1 for customers with no purchase in the last 180 days.
+Frequency ranges from F1 for accounts with up to 1 order in 12 months to F5 for accounts with more than 60 orders.
+Monetary ranges from M1 for accounts generating up to $7K in 12 month revenue to M5 for accounts generating more than $1.75M.
+This ensures that scores represent consistent business standards rather than a customer's relative position within the current customer base.

 ---